305 Binning St. Listowel, ON N4W 1G4

 Welcome to Listowel Central Public School - A Great Place To Be!

-Our school team works together to provide an atmosphere where children develop in a caring and nurturing learning environment that is carefully crafted, yet ever changing, to meet the diverse needs of all of our students.
-We have intense, well aligned school goals for the 2012 - 2013 school year; these goals are directly related to the Avon Maitland District School Board’s newly revised strategic plan.
-We have committed to improving student achievement in literacy and numeracy, with a continued focus on non-fiction writing, as a subject on its own, and across the curriculum.
-We have implemented, school-wide, four main purposes for reading and writing: TO NARRATE, TO DESCRIBE, TO PERSUADE, TO INFORM (to explain, to recount, to instruct, to report).
-It is the purpose of "to explain" that we are continuing to delve into with a laser-like focus; we are working to define the very best means of teaching and encouraging students "to explain" their thinking, especially in reading and math.
+Our school team works to provide an atmosphere where children develop in a caring and nurturing learning environment that is carefully crafted, yet ever changing, to meet the diverse needs of all of our students.
+We strive to keep our learning in this area fresh and modern; this year,

+It is the purpose of "to explain" that we are continuing to delve into with a laser-like focus; we are working to define the very best means of teaching and encouraging students "to explain" their thinking, especially in reading and math (writing is embedded, see above).
 At the same time, we take into consideration the four categories of knowledge and skills: KNOWLEDGE AND UNDERSTANDING, THINKING, COMMUNICATION, APPLICATION.
 It is the "thinking" category that we have put at the forefront again this year.

 For further information, please do not hesitate to contact me at 519 291 3250 or at email@example.com